Hub-OS/documentation-website/docs/01-client/04-lua-api/02-resource-api/01-resources.md

 Plays audio stored at `path` as music.
 Loops by default.

+### `Resources.white_flash_color()`

+Returns [Color](/client/lua-api/resource-api/sprite#color), tied to the Flash Brightness setting and seen as the color used for transitions to white.

+Be careful when reading properties from the returned value, as settings will differ between players, and driving logic using these values can cause each client to desync.

 ### `Resources.is_local(player_index)`

 Returns true if the index represents the local player.